Comparative price levels of consumer goods and services

 The PPP concept

-In their simplest form, PPPs are price relatives that show the ratio of the prices in national currencies of the same good or service in different countries.
-For example, if the price of a hamburger in France is EUR 2.84 and in the United Kingdom it is GBP 2.20, the PPP for hamburgers between France and the United Kingdom is EUR 2.84 to GBP 2.20, or EUR 1.29 to the pound.
-In other words, for every pound spent on hamburgers in the United Kingdom, EUR 1.29 would have to be spent in France in order to obtain the same quantity and quality – or volume – of hamburgers.
+In their simplest form PPPs are nothing more than price relatives that show the ratio of the prices in national currencies for the same good or service in different countries.
+For example, if the price of a hamburger in Sweden is 28.60 Swedish krona and in Italy it is 2.76 euro, the PPP for hamburgers between Sweden and Italy is 28.60 krona to 2.76 euro or 10.36 krona to the euro.
+In other words, for every euro spent on hamburgers in Italy, 10.36 krona would have to be spent in Sweden in order to obtain the same quantity and quality – or volume – of hamburgers.

 Published PPPs, usually refer to product groups or broad aggregates like gross domestic product (GDP) rather than to individual products.
 However, these aggregate PPPs are based on sample surveys of individual goods and services.

 Price level indices